jiritobolka/gooddata.github.com/docs/sso.md

 <br />
 ## Why SSO

-To see GoodData dashboard inside your intranet or web application.
+To see a GoodData dashboard inside your intranet or web application.
 The key benefit is that you can embed GoodData reports and dashboards inside your application without logging.

 <p>
 <center><img src="{{ site.root }}/images/docs/sso.png" alt="SSO visualization" class="no-border"></center>